 Phone: 0131 226 0674

-Website: St. Giles Cathedral
+Out About Scotland visitor guide: St. Giles Cathedral

-Although this cathedral has been officially designated as an A listed building and is of the great historical importance, it’s not in the truest sense of the word an actual cathedral.
+Although this cathedral has been officially designated as an A-listed building and is of great historical importance, it’s not in the truest sense of the word an actual cathedral.

 The Georgian House